jlgerber/rustclass/lesson_02.md

 pub fn unwrap_or_else<F>(self, f: F) -> T where
     F: FnOnce() -> T,
 ```
-(Notice that the former takes a default value which is greadily evaluated, and the latter takes a function or closure which is lazily evaluated.)
+(Notice that the former takes a default value which is greedily evaluated, and the latter takes a function or closure which is lazily evaluated.)

 It also has some interesting type manipulation that will come in handy.
 One of those which you will find yourself needing sooner or later is `as_ref`, which transforms an &Option<T> into an Option<&T>.
 Pretty handy if you are passing an option around by reference and you want to crack it open and get a reference to its guts.